Towards an efficient and exact algorithm for dynamic dedicated path protection: Simulations

 We evaluate the algorithm performance as a function of the \emph{network utilization}, which we define as the ratio of the number of units in use to the total number of units on all edges.
 We measure the network utilization in response to offered load $a$, which expresses the desired network utilization.

 Demands arrive according to the exponential distribution with rate $\lambda$ per day.
 The end nodes of a demand are different and chosen at random.
 The number of units a demand requests is described by distribution $(\Poisson(\gamma - 1) + 1)$ with the mean of $\gamma$, i.e., a shifted Poisson distribution, so that we do not get a zero.
+Parameter $\gamma_p$ expresses the mean number of units that demands request relative to the number $|\Omega|$ of all units on every edge, and so $\gamma = \gamma_p |\Omega|$.
 We model the connection holding time with the exponential distribution with the mean of $\tau$ days.
 A connection is bidirectional: the same CU is allocated in both directions for a path.

 We express $\lambda$ as a function of $a$.
 The offered load is the ratio of the number of demanded units to the total number of units on all edges.
 For traffic intensity $\lambda\tau$, the number of units demanded is $2\lambda\tau\gamma\alpha$, since a demand requests two paths, and we estimate they require $\gamma$ units, and $\alpha$ edges each, where $\alpha$ is the average number of edges of a shortest path between the end nodes of the demand in the network being simulated.
-Therefore, $a = 2\lambda\tau\gamma\alpha / |E||\Omega|$ from which (\ref{e:lambda}) follows.
+Therefore, $a = 2\lambda\tau\gamma\alpha / |E||\Omega|$, from which (\ref{e:lambda}) follows.

-Equation (\ref{e:lambda}) underestimates the value of $\lambda(a)$, because we assume that every demand has a connection established.
+Equation (\ref{e:lambda}) underestimates the value of $\lambda(a)$ because we assume that every demand has a connection established.
 For this reason, $a = 1$ does not yield a full network utilization.

-\subsubsection{Signal modulation model}
+\subsubsection{Signal Modulation Model}

-We use the signal modulation model from \cite{10.1364/JOCN.11.000568}, with $M$ modulations available.
+We use the signal modulation model from Reference \cite{10.1364/JOCN.11.000568}, with $M$ modulations available.
 For a demand requesting $g$ units for the most spectrally-efficient modulation, the number of units needed to establish a connection of length $d$ is given by (\ref{e:u}), where $r_1$ is the reach of the least spectrally-efficient modulation, and $r_M$ is the reach of the most spectrally-efficient modulation.

 We describe a demand with the number of units $g$, instead of bitrate $b$, because the algorithm works with units, not bitrates.
 If the bitrate is given, we can calculate the number of units using (\ref{e:g}), where $R$ is a technology-dependent bitrate (e.g., $2.5$ Gb/s), and $G$ is the number of guard-band units \cite{10.1364/JOCN.4.000603}.